Flora and Fauna

 Nepal is a small land-locked but diverse country in terms of flora and fauna, culture, language, and religion.
 The altitude of Nepal fields from the lowland Terai 60 meters above sea level (southern part of Nepal) to the highest summits in the world (summit of Everest 8848 mt).

 Nepal has the most magnificent scenery in the world within the great diversity of flora and fauna.
-Its rich feature of diversity is incomparable elsewhere in the world.
+It has the richest feature of diversity and is incomparable elsewhere in the world.

 Between Nepal’s geographical limit, one may find every type of vegetation, from the treeless steppes of the Trans-Himalayan region.
 The birch, silver fir, larch, and hemlock of the higher valleys to the oak, pine, and rhododendron of the medium altitudes and the large Sal and Sissau trees are in the southern parts or on lowland altitudes in Nepal.

 Importance of flora and fauna in Nepal – flora and fauna introduction

 According to Gokyo Treks Nepal, we are simply describing flora and fauna examples in a very easy way.
 Nepal’s flora and fauna divide into four zones according to its landscapes.

 Tropical Zone (up to 1000m/3,280 feet)

 The Tropical Zone includes the low land of Terai.
 The main tree species of this area are Sal, Semal, and many more, and Pinus Rosburghi occurs on Churia hills at higher ridges.

 Subtropical Zone (1100m-2400m/ up to 7,872 feet)

 Orchids clothe the stems of trees and gigantic climbers softest their heads.
 The flora and fauna variety increases progressively with decreasing altitude and increasing luxuriance of the vegetation.

-This zone is generally poor in the animal – wildlife.
+This zone is generally poor in animal – wildlife.
 The only mammals, which are at all widely distributed, are wild boar, barking deer, Ghoral, and bears.
 Different varieties of birds are also found in this zone.

 Temperate Zone (2500m- 4000m/ up to 13,120 feet)

 Northward, on the lower slopes, we can find oaks and pines up to 7,872 feet.
-Furthermore, we can find dense conifer forests including Picea, Tusga, Larix, and Abies-spp.
+Furthermore, we can find dense conifer forests including Picea, Tsuga, Larix, and Abies-spp.
 Basically, the tree line is 4,000 meters, Rhododendron, bamboo, and maples are commonly associated with the coniferous zone.